 The association at that time had 73 people who declared in interest in joining.
 We now have around 220 members and still looking for more to join.

-The association has it own newsletter, an AGM and we have a reunion about every two years.
+The association has it own newsletter, an AGM and we have a reunion about every year.
 Our membership fee is very small and only used for administration costs.

 OTHER REPULSE BADGES ALL HAD SAME MOTO